-Whence also many who were sick flocked to him, by grace regaining their health, who were returned to their own both healthy and also uninjured.
-The man of God, therefore, wishing to avoid the fame of men, and to serve God more privately in solitude, went into the forest which is called Pavum.
+Whence also many who were sick flocked to him, by grace regaining

+<their> health, [who were returned to their own both healthy and also uninjured.]
+129 The man of God, therefore, wishing to avoid the fame of men, and to serve God more privately in solitude, went into the forest which is called Pavum.
 And when the king had come with the queen, according to the custom of hunting, it happened that the pregnant queen was in danger of giving birth imminently.
 And when the physicians could not help her by any art, and all her attendants filled the wood with howlings, the pious servant of God soon arrived.
 When thereupon he had suppliantly poured forth a prayer to God for her: at once the queen both had the desired for birth, and obtained a remedy for her pains.

 Pon which, the king, seeing this miracle, soon presented the holy man with precious gifts.
 Which servant of God, humbly refusing all these things, I, he saith, require none of these: I desire only to serve God alone in some solitude of the woods.
 And so when the catholic king knew of the desire of the holy man Leonard, he gave him as much of the same wood as he entreated, that is, as much as he was willing to travel through on his ass for the space of one night.
 Saint Leonard therefore built an oratory in the same place in honour of Mary the holy Mother of God, which he named Noblac: because it had been granted by the noble king with an enthusiastic spirit.
 Now he was there for not a little time.
-But thou, O Lord, have mercy upon us.

-Nd seeing that a complaint was often made by the brethren concerning the scarcity of water, he ordered that a dry hole should be made after the manner of a well.
-When he had finished his prayer over it, and the disciples who were present had answered, Amen: straightway the well received water, which unfailingly provideth the inhabitants with drink even to the present day.
+But thou, [O Lord, have mercy upon us].
+132 well received water, which unfailingly provideth the inhabitants with drink even to the present day.
 Now many from distant countries, being released by him from prison, or from chains, inquired in what place blessed Leonard had lodging.
 Who also brought the weights of the fetters and chains with them: and, falling down at the footprints of his feet, they humbly prostrated themselves.
 To be sure, very many remained there, and after the manner of servants promised the obedience of servitude.
 But the man of God strove more to serve them: allotting to them a portion of the spacious breadth of the woods.
 But thou, O Lord.